-This draft plan presents options and recommendations for the Assisters Program to aid in education, enrollment and ongoing use of public and qualified private health plans that will be offered through California's new Individual Health Benefits Marketplace.
-The Affordable Care Act provides guidance on the Navigator, but leaves considerable discretion up to the states in designing their plan for assistance.
-This report includes two primary components: 1) Assisters Program recommendations regarding the role of Assisters, including Navigators mandated by the Affordable Care Act and Training, Eligibility and Standards, and Recruitment and Monitoring of Assisters; and 2) design options for the Project Sponsors to consider in the compensation of Affordable Care Act mandated Navigators.
-The report and recommendations were developed and refined by Richard Heath & Associates (RHA) in consultation with the Project Sponsors.
-Stakeholder input gathered through stakeholder meetings, Exchange board meetings, and other forums, including letters to the Exchange also informed the development of the options and recommendations contained in this report (available here).
+This plan presents updated recommendations for the Assisters Program to aid in education, enrollment and ongoing use of public and qualified private health plans that will be offered through California's new Individual Health Benefits Marketplace.
+The Affordable Care Act provides guidance on the roles and responsibilities of Navigators, but leaves considerable discretion up to the states in designing their plan for assistance.
+This report includes two primary components: 1) Assisters Program recommendations regarding the role of Assisters, including Navigators mandated by the Affordable Care Act and training, eligibility and standards, and recruitment and monitoring of Assisters; and 2) design options for the Project Sponsors to consider in the compensation of Affordable Care Act mandated Navigators.
+The report and recommendations were developed and refined by Richard Heath & Associates (RHA) in consultation with the California Health Benefit Exchange, the California Department of Health Care Services and the Managed Risk Medical Insurance Board (collectively the Project Sponsors).
+Stakeholder input gathered through stakeholder meetings, Exchange board meetings, and other forums, including letters to the Exchange also informed the development of the options and updating of recommendations contained in this report (available here).
+This final work plan reflects the decisions reached by the Board of the California Health Benefit Exchange at its meetings on June 19, 2012 and other Project Sponsors.
+The work plan and complements and is integral to the Statewide Outreach and Marketing Work Plan that was adopted in parallel (available here).